- Title:

 - Support the research community with PPI initiatives, contributor recruitment and other queries/ inputs as needed.
 Facilitate connections between contributors and researchers.

-- Represent EI in, and contribute to PPI forums including the PPI Ignite Network.
+- Represent EI in, and contribute to relevant PPI forums.

 Research Communications & Advocacy: